Culture of Nicaragua: Spanish

 A sign in Bluefields in English (top), Spanish (middle) and Miskito (bottom).

-Central American Spanish is spoken by about 90% of the country's population.
+Central American Spanish and Caribbean Spanish is spoken by about 90% of the country's population.
 In Nicaragua, the voseo form of Spanish is dominant in both speech and publications.
 The first nation to formally adopt the voseo dialect, Nicaragua is one of two Central American nations (Costa Rica is the other) that use voseo Spanish as its written and spoken form of the language.
 The usage is also seen in Argentina, Uruguay, Paraguay, and coastal Colombia.

 In the Caribbean coast, many Afro-Nicaraguans and creoles speak English and creole English as their first language, but they speak a very fluent Spanish as a second language.
 The languages in the North and South Atlantic Regions are influenced by English, Dutch, Portuguese, Spanish and French.
 Many of the indigenous people on the Caribbean coast speak native languages such as the Miskito, Sumo, Rama and Garifuna language.
 In addition, many ethnic groups in Nicaragua have maintained their ancestral languages, while also speaking Spanish or English; these include Chinese, Arabic, Italian, and German.

 Spanish is taught as the principal language.
 English is taught to students during their high school years and tends to be the national second language.
 Other languages, particularly Romance languages, can be found sporadically.